 If you are delivering a number of polls in May, you will need to discuss the level of combination in your area with the PARO and/or RRO, and have early discussions about the options for combining postal ballot packs to ensure that you can manage the administrative impact and that voters get the best experience possible.
 Further guidance on the practical management of postal votes will be provided in separate guidance on absent voting.

 You will need to plan how you will continue to actively manage your contract with your suppliers under the circumstances, including how you will carry out necessary quality assurance checks on live printed material.
 You should plan and discuss the arrangements for carrying out live checks at an early stage with your print suppliers, to ensure that you can be satisfied that there are no errors in the printing, collation or despatch of voter materials.
 For example, you may be want to explore whether your supplier could facilitate checks being carried out using video conferencing or other technological solutions if appropriate.
-We will provide more specific guidance on how this might be managed in practice in further guidance to follow on absent voting.
+We have provided more specific guidance on how this might be managed in practice in our guidance on absent voting.

 General guidance on the management of contractors and suppliers can be found in Part B of our guidance for Returning Officers at relevant elections, and we have also provided a checklist on managing contractors and suppliers.